 Unfortunately there is a problem with this.
 In the final column of table 1 the one-hour values have been randomly rearranged.
-If you put the three columns of PEFR into Minitab in exactly the same way as in table 1, then comparing column 1 with column 2 using an unpaired t-test gives you the same result as comparing column 1 with column 3 (cf. last question on previous worksheet).
-The value of 110 in the first row of column 3 is the PEFR recorded on the patient who had a PEFR of 100 on admission , i.e. in the corresponding row of column 2.
-The value in the corresponding row of column 4 is the PEFR from an entirely different person.
-Surely it is important to know how each patient's peak flow changed to over the hour?
-The unpaired t-test will happily give you the same answer whatever the re-ordering of the third column, and quite blithely ignores this aspect of the data.
+If you put the three columns of PEFR into Minitab in exactly the same way as in table 1, then comparing column 1 with column 2 using an unpaired t-test gives you the same result as comparing column 1 with column 3.
+This is the problem.
+The value of 110 in the first row of column 3 is the PEFR recorded on the patient who had a PEFR of 100 on admission, i.e. in column 2.
+The value in the first row of column 4 is the PEFR from an entirely different person.
+Surely it is important to know what the value on each patient changed to over the hour.
+The unpaired t-test will quite happily give you the same answer whatever the re-ordering of the third column, and quite blithely ignores this aspect of the data.